samuel-hunter/parsnip/README.md

 When the library reaches 1.0, I need to consider what parts of the library to solidify.
 I recognize these as breaking changes:

-- Removing functions or macros
+- Removing functions or macros.
 - Removing parameters from a function or macro.
 - Changing a function to a macro, or vice-versa.
 - Changing the specified behavior of a pre-existing function or macro, given the same parameters.